MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 - Scale-out file shares to store application data for the Scale-Out File Server clustered role.
 Examples of the application data for this role include Hyper-V virtual machine files and Microsoft SQL Server data.
 (Be aware that ReFS is not supported for a Scale-Out File Server.)
 For more information about Scale-Out File Server, see [Scale-Out File Server for Application Data](sofs-overview.md).

 > [!NOTE]
-> SV does not support the Microsoft SQL Server clustered workload in SQL Server 2012 and earlier versions of SQL Server.
+> CSVs don't support the Microsoft SQL Server clustered workload in SQL Server 2012 and earlier versions of SQL Server.

 In Windows Server 2012, CSV functionality was significantly enhanced.
 For example, dependencies on Active Directory Domain Services were removed.
 Support was added for the functional improvements in **chkdsk**, for interoperability with antivirus and backup applications, and for integration with general storage features such as BitLocker-encrypted volumes and Storage Spaces.
 For an overview of CSV functionality that was introduced in Windows Server 2012, see [What's New in Failover Clustering in Windows Server 2012 \[redirected\]](<https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn265972(v%3dws.11)>).